Should You Choose a Bank or Hard Money for Financing?

 Speed to obtain a decision:

 Hard money loans are evaluated quickly, so investors typically get a decision within days.
-Banks can take as long as three months to evaluate a loan application.
+Banks can take as long as three months to evaluate a loan application, so that’s why its important to use a loan intermediary.

 Now you know the difference between hard money and bank loans, you’ll be better equipped to choose the financing option that’s right for you.
 Just remember: If something isn’t clear in the description of any loan, ask plenty of questions to be sure the agreement lives up to your expectations.